Everything You Wanted to Know about Camping

 RV Camp Spaces

 RV camp spaces are designed to accommodate six adults.
 One RV, and, if you like, one small tent are permitted on your RV site.
-All RVs and trailers must be parked front to back in the campsite; no horseshoeing, boxing, etc. The Festival grounds are located on a working ranch, there are no hookups for RV camping.
+All RVs and trailers must be parked front to back in the campsite; no horseshoeing, boxing, etc. There are no hookups for RV camping.

 Tent Camp Spaces